 Image Recognition & New Image Search Features

-Nowadays, it’s more important than ever for e-Commerce sits to add product schema markups that boast the right images.
-Choosing these images carefully is key, as these days, due to Google’s reverse-search capabilities and other AI implementation, product schema pages will often load along with all the relevant data directly in the actual image search.
+Nowadays, it’s more important than ever for e-Commerce sites to add product schema markups that boast the right images.
+Choosing these images carefully is key, as these days, due to Google’s reverse-search capabilities and other AI implementations, product schema pages will often load along with all the relevant data directly in the actual image search.
 This means that potential customers can be shopping for your product by simply sifting through images of it to find the right pricing and availability info.